 To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
+The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test will be specific to the equipment the technician works with and administered by an approved organization.

 The Benefits of Certified HVAC Technicians

 When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
-Benefits of choosing certified HVAC technicians include:
+Benefits of hiring certified HVAC technicians include: